fabriciosanchez/microsoft-apis-digital-justice/README.md

 Judges and courtrooms need a virtual court solution that can handle various types of hearings, workloads, and conditions, as well as integrate case files and documents.

 ![Virtual courts macro processess](/img/virtual-courts-macro-processess.PNG "Virtual courts macro processess")

-Here is where Microsoft can help and that's the why the repository exists: to help partners and customers building solutions around those needs to accelerate development by integrating its solutions with Microsoft products and services through REST APIs calls (widely known as [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview).
+Microsoft can help and that's the why the repository exists: to help partners and customers build solutions based on the latest needs of justice departments.
+Accelerate these developments by integrating it’s solutions with Microsoft products and services through REST APIs calls (widely known as [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview)).

 Please, follow along:

 * [Microsoft Teams APIs (teams, tabs, bots, and more)](/microsoft-teams/microsoft-teams.md)